Monetizing your Music (or Art) part 1

 How does this make you feel when someone like me asks to get paid for some of the services I provide?
 Does it bother you that I would put a value on something that others might give away for free?
 Does it bother you that you aren’t making money doing what you love or do you think think monetizing your art is a big no-no?

-I want to explore these thoughts deeper in this blog.
+I want to explore these thoughts deeper in this post.

 I notice there is quite a backlash from small group of people with anything I do that involves an exchange of currency.
 I have had this attitude in the past myself.
 It looks a bit like this..